breakdowns/slam-mirrorbot/README.md

 - Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 5GB/6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
-- Mirror all Youtube-dl Supported links
+- Mirror all Youtube-dl supported links
-- Docker Support
+- Docker support
 - Uploading to Team Drive
-- Index Link Support
+- Index Link support
-- Service Account Support
+- Service Account support
 - Delete files from Drive
-- Shortener Support
+- Shortener support
 - Custom Filename (Only for URL, Telegram files and Youtube-dl.
 Not for Mega links and Magnet/Torrents)
 - Extracting password protected files, using custom filename and download from password protected Index Links see these examples:
 <p><a href="https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20"> <img src="https://img.shields.io/badge/see%20on%20telegraph-grey?style=for-the-badge" width="190""/></a></p>